 While this is a new virus, our response is well-practiced.
 Our staff train year-round to respond to infectious diseases safely, with protocols in place to utilize specialized equipment, protective gear and spaces designed for infection control.
 We are staying current on best-practice guidelines from the CDC and our local health district, with daily briefings from state and federal partners.

 We activated our Hospital Incident Command System for better coordination and communication, with our staff, partner agencies and our community.
+Here's a list of safety measures we are taking to protect everyone's health and maintain a safe environment for care.

 We ask our community to join this effort by staying informed, and protecting yourselves and loved ones with preventative measures.